jenspapenhagen/stardate/README.md

-# stardate
+# LocalDateTime as Star Trek (R) Stardate
-Mircoservice for displaying the localdate as star-trek stardate
+Mircoservice for displaying the localdatetime in the star-trek(r) stardate format